learning-zone/react-basics/README.md

 ## Q. What is the difference between try catch block and error boundaries?

-**Try…catch** is used in specific code blocks where you program the functionality of the application.
+**1. Try…catch** is used in specific code blocks where you program the functionality of the application.

 ```js
 try {